-- Depending on shooting conditions, noise may be intensified together with the effects of correction. - The higher the ISO speed, the lower the amount of correction will be. - For movie recording, [Diffraction correction] will not appear.
-(Correction is not possible.)
+- Depending on shooting conditions, noise may be intensified together with the effects of correction. - The higher the ISO speed, the lower the amount of correction will be.

 - "Diffraction correction" corrects degraded resolution not only from diffraction but also from the low-pass filter and other factors.
 Thus, correction is also effective for exposures with the aperture wide open. - [Diffraction correction] is not displayed when [Digital Lens Optimizer] is set to [Standard] or [High].